nicholaswilde/frame-fi/README.md

 pio run --target upload
 ```

-**Wi-Fi Credentials:** Connect to `AutoCoonnectAP-Frame-Fi` access point and enter WiFi credentials.
+**Wi-Fi Credentials:** Connect to `AutoConnectAP-Frame-Fi` access point and enter WiFi credentials.
 If the captive portal does not open automatically, navigate to http://192.168.4.1 in your web browser to configure Wi-Fi.

 **Digital Picture Frame:** Plug in dongle to digital picture frame.